 With the Expressway here and the change it's bringing, we have a unique opportunity to rename the existing State Highway 1 once it becomes a local road.

-As part of the process to make SH1 a local road (this process is known as revocation) the SH1 between Poplar Avenue and Peka Peka will lose its classification as a state highway and will be renamed.
+As part of the 'revocation' process to make SH1 a local road the SH1 between Poplar Avenue and Peka Peka will lose its classification as a state highway and will be renamed.
 It can no longer be called a state highway for address and identification purposes.